matloff/imagefraud/ela_2strm_FasterRCNN/README.md

-I will post the codes soon.
+I will post a link to the multi-stream FRCNN after the published paper for its alternate use.